stormchaserroleplaying/stormchaserRPG/Spellcasting/CastingaSpell/AreasofEffect/index.md

 A spell's description specifies its area of effect, which typically has one of five different shapes: cone, cube, cylinder, line, or sphere.
 Every area of effect has a point of origin, a location from which the spell's energy erupts.
 The rules for each shape specify how you position its point of origin.
 Typically, a point of origin is a point in space, but some spells have an area whose origin is a creature or an object.

 A spell's effect expands in straight lines from the point of origin.
 If no unblocked straight line extends from the point of origin to a location within the area of effect, that location isn't included in the spell's area.
-To block one of these imaginary lines, an obstruction must provide total cover, as explained in chapter 9.
+To block one of these imaginary lines, an obstruction must provide [total cover](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Cover/#total-cover).

 ## Cone
 A cone extends in a direction you choose from its point of origin.
 A cone's width at a given point along its length is equal to that point's distance from the point of origin.
 A cone's area of effect specifies its maximum length.